Lossoh/traccar-ui-php/README.md

 ## Demo: http://gpsguru.in/demo/traccar-ui-php/

-A Custom PHP UI using traccar-api-php, using this easy to understand implementation in php.
-All features provided by Traccar in version 4.3 and later will be supported.
+A Custom PHP UI using traccar-api-php, an easy to understand implementation.
+Login, Signup & Logout UI has been implemented, any further features will be added to the code base on request basis (The more vote for a request) the higher the chance for that feature to be implemented on here.
+- Raise a request for the feature in github issues on here.
+- And vote for other requests.

 Traccar Server & API Version : 4.3 Supported (Currently checked to be working with)